 Make the world a better place

-We are committed to supporting the local community, offering free IT training, support and consultancy sessions to charities through our Timebank scheme.
-We also offer discounted rates for charities, with our public Soft Skills courses available from just £95 + VAT per person.
+We offer discounted rates for charities, with our public Personal Development courses available from just £95 + VAT per person.

 Henry Stewart, Founder, CEO and Chief Happiness Officer